🇮🇪COURTS

 17.2 Recognisance Taken By Member Of Garda Síochána - Criminal Procedure Act 1967, Section 31 (As Amended By Criminal Justice Act 2007, Section 20)

-This form is a recognizance taken by a member of the Garda Síochána under Section 31 of the Criminal Procedure Act 1967, as amended by the Criminal Justice Act 2007.
-It is used when a Garda needs to take a formal promise or obligation from a person involved in criminal proceedings.
+Form 17.2 is a Recognisance taken by a member of the Garda Síochána under the Criminal Procedure Act 1967, as amended by the Criminal Justice Act 2007.
+It is used when a Garda requires a person to give a recognisance as a condition of release or bail.

 Need help?
 AI Editor guides you through every field of 17.2 Recognisance Taken By Member Of Garda Síochána - Criminal Procedure Act 1967, Section 31 (As Amended By Criminal Justice Act 2007, Section 20).